GoogleChrome/web.dev/src/site/content/en/blog/color-scheme/index.md

 It is either `gainsboro` or `darkslategray`.

 <figure class="w-figure">
-  {% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/kSgOIiGRqjw2PvRlVCaV.png", alt="A page in light mode.", width="800", height="322" %}
+  {% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/kSgOIiGRqjw2PvRlVCaV.png", alt="A page in light mode.", width="800", height="322", class="w-screenshot w-screenshot--filled" %}
   <figcaption class="w-figcaption">
     <strong>Light mode:</strong> Styles specified by the developer and the user agent.
     The text is black and the background is white as per the user agent stylesheet.